The Bankrate promise

 Even if you’re only putting a few dollars into savings each month, there’s still an opportunity to grow what you have by putting your money into a high-yield savings account.

+While savings accounts at brick-and-mortar banks commonly earn an APY of 0.01 percent, much higher rates — of up to 3 percent — can currently be found at some online banks.
 To see how much you could earn just by saving, give Bankrate’s savings calculator a try.

 Saving while in school may seem out of reach, but if you follow these tips, you should be able to save a little extra cash — even if it’s just a few dollars off online shopping.